dwhall/HeyMac/docs/HeyMacProtocol.md

 A Null Frame is a HeyMac frame where the Fctl field is 0 (8b00000000) and no payload is present.
-The Fctl value of 0 indicates a Minimum type frame with no IEs, no NetID, no addresses and no Pending frames.
+The Fctl value of 0 indicates a Minimum type frame with no addresses, no NetID and no IEs.
 A true Null Frame MUST have an empty payload;
 its frame length is 1 as reported by the Physical layer.
 However, it is also possible that a Minimum frame is created